Virtual Classes of Representation Varieties of Upper Triangular Matrices via Topological Quantum Field Theories: Introduction

 \section{Introduction}

-Let $X$ be a closed path-connected manifold with finitely generated fundamental group $\pi_1(X)$, and $G$ an algebraic group over a field $k$.
-The set of group representations $\rho : \pi_1(X) \to G$,
+Let $X$ be a closed connected manifold with finitely generated fundamental group $\pi_1(X)$, and $G$ an algebraic group over a field $k$.
+The set of group representations $\rho\colon \pi_1(X) \to G$,

-carries a natural structure of an algebraic variety, and is called the \textit{$G$-representation variety} of $X$.
-Indeed, given a set of generators $\gamma_1, \ldots, \gamma_n$ of $\pi_1(X)$, the morphism
+carries a natural structure of an algebraic variety, and is called the \textit{$G$-representation variety} of~$X$.
+Indeed, given a set of generators $\gamma_1, \dots, \gamma_n$ of $\pi_1(X)$, the morphism

-identifies the $G$-representation variety $\mathfrak{X}_G(X)$ with a subvariety of $G^n$.
-This structure can be shown to be independent of the chosen generators.
-When $X = \Sigma_g$ is a closed oriented surface of genus $g$, the representation variety is the following closed subvariety of $G^{2g}$:
+identifies the $G$-representation variety $\mathfrak{X}_G(X)$ with a subvariety of $G^n$, and this structure can be shown to be independent of the chosen generators.
+When $X = \Sigma_g$ is a closed oriented surface of genus $g$, the $G$-representation variety is the closed subvariety of $G^{2g}$ given by